Treat Otitis Media in Orlando, FL

 - Otitis externa: Inflammation of the external auditory canal, also called "swimmer's ear."

-- Cholesteatoma: A mass of horn shaped squamous cell epithelium and cholesterol in the middle ear, usually resulting from chronic otitis media.
+- Cholesteatoma: A mass of horn-shaped squamous cell epithelium and cholesterol in the middle ear, usually resulting from chronic otitis media.

-- Otosclerosis: This is a disease of the otic capsule (bony labyrinth) in the ear, which is more prevalent in adults and characterized by formation of soft, vascular bone leading to progressive conductive hearing loss.
-It occurs due to fixation of the stapes (bones in the ear).
-Sensorineural hearing loss may result because of involvement of the cochlear duct.
+- Otosclerosis: This is a disease of the otic capsule (bony labyrinth) in the ear, which is more prevalent in adults and characterized by the formation of soft, vascular bone leading to progressive conductive hearing loss.
+It occurs due to the fixation of the stapes (bones in the ear).
+Sensorineural hearing loss may result because of the involvement of the cochlear duct.